 ICT has never been as relevant as it is today, and these skills and knowledge are a requirement for any career path.
 Technology will continue to become more and more entrenched in our lives as time progresses.
 With the current digital skills gap in the workplace, an ICT qualification will allow more doors to be open for you than if you leave education without one.
 Where will Creative iMedia take me?

 The course is designed to give you a broad understanding of a range of media technologies and their applications.
 Future careers in ICT, digital marketing, game design and graphic design would all benefit from this course.

-An interest in technology and applications will help you in this qualification.

-Is the course a GCSE?
+Extra-curricular and Enrichment An interest in technology and applications will help you in this qualification.
+FREQUENTLY ASKED QUESTIONS Is the course a GCSE?
 The course is a Cambridge National.
 It's not a GCSE because it has a coursework element, although the grades are directly equivalent to GCSE grades.
 Will I need specialist software on my computer at home?
 No. All of the coursework is completed at school, and we have all of the software on the school computers.

-Music

-In the future, creativity is going to be one of the most important and in-demand skills at work (World Economic Forum) to help businesses survive and grow.
+Music Exam board: Eduqas Qualification: GCSE Head of subject: Mr J Spencer In the future, creativity is going to be one of the most important and in-demand skills at work (World Economic Forum) to help businesses survive and grow.
 This means that the study of creative subjects, like Music, is becoming even more important and relevant to give you the chance to succeed - whatever your ambitions.

-Component 1 Performing 30% Teacher assessed A minimum of two pieces, lasting a total of 4-6 minutes, recorded in the year of assessment: One piece must be an ensemble (group piece) lasting at least one minute One piece linked to an Area of Study (see below) Grade 3 music is the standard level and can score full marks if played perfectly You can use any instrument or voice, or choose a technology option Common and 2 Common in a 700/ Teecheroseed Component 2 Composing 30% Teacher assessed Two pieces: One in response to a brief set by EDUQAS - there are 4 to choose from each year One free composition - ANY style you want to write in Component 3 Appraising 40% Externally assessed examination Listening examination: 8 questions, 2 on each area of study: AoS 1: Musical Forms and Devices AoS 3: Film Music AoS 2: Music for Ensemble AoS 4: Popular Music
+COURSE CONTENT AND ASSESSMENT Component 1 Performing 30% Teacher assessed A minimum of two pieces, lasting a total of 4-6 minutes, recorded in the year of assessment: - One piece must be an ensemble (group piece) lasting at least one minute - One piece linked to an Area of Study (see below) - Grade 3 music is the standard level and can score full marks if played perfectly - You can use any instrument or voice, or choose a technology option Component 2 Composing 30% Teacher assessed Two pieces:

+- One in response to a brief set by EDUQAS there are 4 to choose from each year

+- One free composition ANY style you want to write in

+Component 3 Appraising 40%

+Externally assessed examination

+Listening examination:

+• 8 questions, 2 on each area of study:

+AoS 1: Musical Forms and Devices AoS 2: Music for Ensemble

+AoS 3: Film Music AoS 4: Popular Music

 Why should I study Music?

 Studying music will give you opportunities for higher order thinking, by considering ideas which go beyond language.
 This is great brain-training which will help you in other areas too.
 You will gain a deep understanding of a number of transferable skills and practice applying these to new situations, developing analytical and problem solving skills.
 Through studying music, you will be equipped with the skills to succeed in your next steps.
 Where will Music take me?

 The possibilities are endless.
 Music will enable you to demonstrate many skills which employers, colleges and universities are looking for.
 It can also give you opportunities to travel, meet people and get the most out of life.

-You will need to play an instrument or use your voice as your instrument to access the performance part of the course.
+Extra-curricular and Enrichment You will need to play an instrument or use your voice as your instrument to access the performance part of the course.
 We will develop skills in performing, composing and listening to music throughout the course; you do not need to have formal musical skills prior to starting the course in Year 10.
 Participation in our music extra-curricular activities is strongly encouraged.